svoisen/SVMaybe/README.md

                                         whenNothing:Maybe(@"No city.")] justValue];
 ```

 It also allows you to move beyond simple ```nil``` checks by offering run-time redefinition of what is meant by "nothing" on a per-class basis.
 For instance, in the above example suppose that empty strings should also be considered "nothing."
-Using the following definition:
+Here's the re-definition:

 ```objc
 [NSString defineNothing:[NSPredicate predicateWithBlock:^BOOL(id evaluatedObject, NSDictionary *bindings) {